wemake-services/wemake-vue-template/template/docs/template/architecture.md

 - `middleware/` - this directory contains your [Application Middleware](https://nuxtjs.org/guide/routing#middleware).
-  The middleware lets you define custom function to be ran before rendering a page or a group of pages (layouts)
+  The middleware lets you define custom function to be run before rendering a page or a group of pages (layouts)

 - `views/` - this directory contains your application.